Cyriaque Lamar

 Xoz didn’t return its gaze.
 He was too transfixed by the tower’s guts, and the distraction factory skittering within.

 From the chittering mania, figures and notions emerged: Gashadokuro, The Temptation of St. Anthony, Duzakh and Ahriman, Saturn Devouring His Son.
+Mollusks weren’t supposed to know these names, but they’d been grafted onto his brain.

 ker-shoof